-This post contains affiliate links which means I may receive a commission at no extra cost to you if you make a purchase after clicking one of my links.
+This post contains affiliate links for safe mosquito repellent for babies, which means I may receive a commission at no extra cost to you if you make a purchase after clicking one of my links.
 All opinions are my own.

 Summer is here and there’s nothing better than taking your kids outside to enjoy the world around us.
 Spending time in nature has many significant benefits for people, especially children.
 These benefits include better function & control over ADHD behaviors, better self-discipline, lower levels of aggression, and better motor fitness & mental health.